Last updated on 2023-06-27

 - Maintain battery level and cellular transmission of data by ensuring the battery is > 3.7 V.

-See Appendix E for a checklist of monitoring station maintenance activities and timing of these activities.
+See Maintenance Checklist in the appendix for monitoring station maintenance activities and timing of these activities.
 The key issues in maintaining a monitoring station are:

 - Logger box and Mayfly Data Logger